 Additionally, failure or refusal to remit transient lodging taxes, along with any assessed interest and penalties, may result in suspension of the STVR registration, and the operation of the STVR must cease until such time as all outstanding transient lodging taxes and penalties are paid and all requirements of HMC Chapter 4.48 have been satisfied.

 What is a short-term vacation rental?
 A permanent residential dwelling or any portion of such dwelling unit, rented for occupancy for a period of less than thirty (30) consecutive calendar days, excluding February, counting portions of calendar days as full days, regardless of whether a permanent resident is also present during the period of occupancy.

 What do I need to rent my property as a short-term vacation rental?
 Please review Section 19.5.3.G of the Henderson Development Code, which outlines the standards and regulations to operate a short-term vacation rental.
 In addition, an annual registration fee will be required.

 How do I register my property for a short-term vacation rental?
-Registration will not begin until October 14, 2019.
-Property owners of the short-term vacation rental will be able to register online or in person.
-If you would own multiple properties and would like to register them as a short-term vacation rental, each property will require a separate annual registration.
+To register a property, please ensure you have reviewed 19.5.3.G for the standards and regulations.
+There are documents you will be required to upload; ensure you have those completed prior to starting your registration.
+You cannot stop and re-start your registration, if you stop, everything will be lost and you need to start the process over.
 If your property is located within an individually mapped multi-unit development (i.e. condominiums), the number of units permitted to register are 1 unit of 25 percent of the number of units within the building, whichever is greater.
 Short-term vacation rentals are prohibited in apartment units.